- Monroe One

 Shared Decision Making

-A multidisciplinary team that guides educational, vocational, social, and behavioral practices to create a positive school culture and learning environment that meets the individual needs of all students, providing them with the skills to successfully transition into the post-graduate world.
+A multidisciplinary team that guides educational, vocational, social, and behavioral practices to create a positive school culture and learning environment.
+Meeting each student's individual needs provides them with the skills to successfully transition into the post-graduate world.

 Systems and Structures